 AUA Annual Awards | 2018

 The AUA would not be the thriving association it is without the hard work and dedication of you, our members and volunteers.
-Our annual AUA Awards go some way to recognise and celebrate the contributions and achievements of our members.
+The Annual AUA Awards go some way to recognise and celebrate the contributions and achievements of our members.
 This year’s AUA Annual Awards were presented by Adam Alexander of Achievability.

 AUA Network Team Award

 Making connections and helping people work together is what the AUA does best.
-In this award we want to recognise the teams of network volunteers who work together to get you connected.
+This award recognises the teams of network volunteers who work together to get you connected.

 Shortlisted for this award were: